S0NN1/.dotfiles/README.md

 # .dotfiles

-Just a dotfiles repo with my aliases, functions and zsh configurations.
+My personal dotfiles forked by [Hecsall](https://github.com/Hecsall)

 I created a python script to insert api keys, ssh configurations and so on.

 Follow the original repo for a detailed info about each component.